 Sleep Apnea and Hypertension

-For newly diagnosed high blood pressure patients, if their sleep apnea is treated, there is a 25% likelihood that we could reverse their blood pressure.
+For newly diagnosed high blood pressure patients, if their obstructive sleep apnea (OSA) is treated, there is a 25% likelihood that we could reverse their blood pressure.
 For hypertensive patients who have been treated over years, have known that if their sleep apnea is effectively treated, we will reduce a cardiovascular event by 50%.

-Sleep apnea has been associated with the development of hypertension in those relationships.
+OSA has been associated with the development of hypertension in those relationships.

 Various studies recognize that OSA as an identifiable cause of hypertension and recommend screening of newly identified hypertensive patients or patients who develop refractory hypertension for obstructive sleep apnea.

 When OSA is effectively treated, there are many positive impacts on hypertension including:

 - Reduced daytime high blood pressure

 - Reduced systolic blood pressure in refractory hypertension patients with OSA

 What To Do

 High blood pressure, like sleep apnea, isn't something you can diagnose on your own and is often even hard to detect on your own.
 It is important to be in tune with your body and if you feel something is off, check with your doctor.
 You know your body best and the earlier you recognize a problem, the faster it can get treated.